Capstan Station

 About the Project

-Capstan Station will be a new Canada Line station in the City of Richmond, built in the area of No. 3 Road and Capstan Way.
-It will be located between the existing Bridgeport and Aberdeen stations.
+Capstan Station is a new Canada Line station in the City of Richmond, built in the area of No. 3 Road and Capstan Way.
+It’s located between the existing Bridgeport and Aberdeen stations.

-On the average weekday in 2019, there were more than 37,000 customers riding the Canada Line between those two stations.
+On the average weekday, there are more than 37,000 customers riding the Canada Line between those two stations.

-The station is being built to support the growing development in the area and to provide customers with convenient access to the SkyTrain network.
-This exciting project will deliver a safe, efficient, and environmentally sustainable transportation option for the Capstan Village area, which projects up to 16,000 residents once nearby developments are completed.
+The station was built to support the growing development in the area and to provide customers with convenient access to the SkyTrain network.
+This exciting project delivers a safe, efficient, and environmentally sustainable transportation option for the Capstan Village area, which projects up to 16,000 residents once nearby developments are completed.

-TransLink has worked closely with the City of Richmond on the design of the station.
-It will be integrated with the nearby roads and buildings, and will meet the City’s objectives for the area, such as developing connected, transit-oriented neighbourhoods.
+TransLink worked closely with the City of Richmond on the design of the station.
+It’s integrated with the nearby roads and buildings, and meets the City’s objectives for the area, which includes developing connected, transit-oriented neighbourhoods.

 Planning Timeline